dlipino/CSNW-demo-dlp/README.md

 - `Reset Board` -> Fills boggle board with new values.
 - `Load New Board` -> opens a file dialog to select a predefined boggle board and uses those values.A json file a sample file is provided /helperFiles/boggle/test2Darray.json
 - `Load Boggle Library:(library count)`-> opens a load file dialog for selecting and loading the library to use for solving the boggle board.
 A sample library file is provided at /helperFiles/boggle/testLibrary.
-- `Solve Board`-> Solves the boggle board that is visible and displays the results.
+- `Solve Board: (solved count)`-> Solves the boggle board that is visible and displays the results.
+Also shows number of solutions present.

 #### Running tests